 NOTE 9: N4 and N32 are not service based interfaces.

 NOTE 10: An SCP can be used for indirect communication between NFs and NF services within the VPLMN, within the HPLMN, or in within both VPLMN and HPLMN.
 For simplicity, the SCP is not shown in the roaming architecture.

+NOTE x: Non-roaming architecture, local breakout roaming architecture and home-routed roaming architecture for interworking between 5GS and EPS are defined in 3GPP TS 23.501 [2].

 Figure 4.1-4: Interworking between 5G Policy framework and AFs supporting Rx interface